 Algorithms: the villains and heroes of the 'post-truth' era

 Algorithms and algorithmic systems are all around us.
 In this video, Dr David Beer talks us through why they’re important, and why we need to be aware of their influence on our lives.

 If we hear the word “algorithms”, there’s a chance we might be put off.
 It sounds like quite a technical thing: the preserve of computer scientists and mathematicians.
-Algorithms are decision-making bits of code, and because we live in an environment that’s dominated by code and software – that indeed requires software to function to a large extent – algorithms are a really important presence in our lives.
+Algorithms are decision-making rules written into computer code, and because we live in an environment that’s dominated by code and software, algorithms are a really important presence in our lives.
 They make decisions about us, and for us, all the time.

 © University of York